 On December 11, 1936, Antoinette’s mother, Mary, filed a formal complaint against Sullivan, including the allegation he had raped Antoinette that day.

 Sullivan was arrested on those charges on December 17.
 At his initial appearance that evening, Mary Vukelja and Laura Bacon, head of the Duquesne Community Center, who had investigated the alleged rape, testified against him.
 He was ordered held without bail.

-Hearing the shooting, Officer Gallagher ran into the home and arrested Sullivan, who offered no resistance.
 Having killed everyone involved in the case against him, Sullivan made a complete confession and asked to be executed.

 He had spared Antoinette Vukelja and a number of other witnesses against whom he bore no grudge.

 Sullivan, who was born in Ireland and had ten children, was tried only for the murder of Laura Bacon.
 With a confession, multiple witnesses, and clear motive, the state’s case was overwhelming.
 Sullivan’s insanity defense failed.

 In its subsequent rejection of his motion for a new trial, the court ruled that Sullivan had “utterly failed” to meet the burden of demonstrating insanity.
 Rather, “the evidence, both lay and medical, was overwhelmingly to the contrary.”

 Sullivan was convicted on May 21, 1937, after which he again requested a death sentence.
 That sentence was formally imposed on July 29, 1937.

 After his clemency plea was rejected in February 1938, Martin Sullivan was executed on March 21, 1938.
 He is the oldest person ever executed in the state.
 He had attempted suicide the week before his execution.